 Update 1: Adding visuals

-The ticket shop is the first touch point after your promotion.
+The ticket shop is the first touchpoint after your promotion.
 To make sure it contributes to the event experience, you want to emphasize your own branding and design.
-Before it was already possible to choose your own colors, header images and texts.
-But from now on you can really bring your ticket shop to life by adding images to each ticket and additional product.
+It was already possible to choose your own colors, header images, and texts.
+But you can really bring your ticket shop to life by adding images to each ticket and additional products too.

 How does this exactly work?
-It's very easy to add images per ticket or extra product, nevertheless we have created a FAQ page to help you.
-For a small sneek peak we’ve added an example below.
+It's very easy to add images per ticket or extra product.
+Nevertheless, we have created a FAQ page to help you.
+For a small sneek peek, we’ve added an example below.

-Example: In the new ticket shop it is possible to add visuals per ticket or extra product
+Example: In the ticket shop, it is possible to add visuals per ticket or extra product

 What are the benefits?

 - Improve visitors' ticketing experience: to get into the mood for the event, the visitor wants to be visually stimulated.
-A boring, standard design of the ticket shop does not make a visitor excited.
-By using images, colors and your own branding you can make an immediate impression on your visitors and ensure a positive ticketing experience.
+A boring, standard design of the ticket shop does not excite a visitor.
+By using images, colors, and your own branding you can make an immediate impression on your visitors and ensure a positive ticketing experience.

 Update 2: Adding additional steps

 But there's more!
-To take the ticketing experience to the highest level, we've also made improvements to the flow.
-Since the update you are now able to create a step in the flow for each product group separately.
+To take the ticketing experience to the highest level, there's also the possibility to create a step in the flow for each product group separately.
 This provides more structure to the flow and offers more cross-sell opportunities.
-Both beneficial for the visitor and for you as an organizer.
+Both are beneficial for the visitor and for you as an organizer.
 For example, a page for Merchandise, Food & Beverage, or other extra’s (coins/parking spaces).
 The travel industry has been doing this for years, such as checking in extra luggage or renting a car.
 CM.com also brings this concept to the event industry.

 So, how does this exactly work?
 You can find a simple explanation on the FAQ page to get you started.
-See below an example of the update compared to the old ticket shop.

 What are the benefits?